Bunjin/appKeys/README.md

 [Use `metamask-extension` branch `appKeys`](https://github.com/MetaMask/metamask-extension/tree/appKeys)

+`nvm use` to use proper node version (v8.15.1 at time of writing)

+`npm install` i
+in `node_module` remove the 2 below packages

+then clone then in one level above root folder of metamask-extension (create node_module folder)

+and there clone the packages below
 [Use `eth-keyring-controller` branch `appKeys` (either npm link or install in proper folders)](https://github.com/MetaMask/KeyringController/tree/appKeys)

+repeat nvm and install

+and remove eth-hd-keyring from eth-keyring-controller (node_modules)

 [Use `eth-hd-keyring` branch `appKeys` (either npm link or install in proper folders)](https://github.com/MetaMask/eth-hd-keyring/tree/appKeys)

 Use the github pages hosted version: https://bunjin.github.io/appKeys/